Only Dominican Restaurant

-At Miniature Rooster, you can sample a little Indian & Southern fusion, in a building that was once a gas station.
+At Miniature Rooster, we sampled a little Indian & Southern fusion, in a building that was once a gas station.

-Angel served us breakfast tacos and chatted with us when the crowd thinned.
-She's used to rising at 3 am for work, but Wednesdays are the hardest.
-She has to get to the laundromat and get kids to evening church.
+Angel served us breakfast tacos and chatted with us, when the crowd thinned.
+She's used to rising at 3 am for work, but it was Wednesday, her hardest day.
+After work, she had to get to the laundromat and get kids to evening church.

-This old building has served many purposes.
+The 100-year-old building, has served many purposes.
 It was a funeral home at some point.
-Three years ago it was bought by a Priest and now offers a full bar, food and live music!
+Three years ago, it was bought by a Priest and now offers a full bar, food and live music!

 Chandeliers and old church pews, added a little fun to this bar.
-We had to work pretty hard to make ourselves feel welcome, though.
+But, we had to work pretty hard to make ourselves feel welcome.
 Our bartender was a young woman with no chit chat abilities.
 The Marfa locals at the bar, weren't very social either.
 When I asked if they knew how to work the juke box, they didn't have a clue.

 A Good People Encounter!

-Rod Ponton, who was eating a bowl of gumbo at the bar.
-He was much friendlier than other folks... but maybe that's because he was running for 83rd District Attorney.
-He was actually a pretty decent guy... maybe I'd vote for him if I lived in the area!
+Rod was much friendlier than other folks... but maybe that's because he was running for 83rd District Attorney.
+We didn't talk politics and I don't know his views, but he seemed like a pretty decent guy.
+Maybe I'd vote for him if I lived in the area!

-We found ourselves the most comfortable at Borunda's bar and pool hall.
+Don and I had our most comfortable dining experience, at Borunda's Bar & Pool Hall.
 Pancho Borunda warmed up, after we ordered beers at the bar.

 He proudly showed us some of his recipes, which are featured in Robb Walsh's, Tex Mex Cook Book.
 This burley guy with gray beard and tattoos, won us over with stories of his grandma's restaurant next door. (now a shop called Fancy Pony Land) It was the oldest restaurant in Marfa.